Rehabilitation Music Therapist

 ✨Tip Number 1

 Familiarise yourself with the specific music therapy techniques used in brain injury rehabilitation.
-This will not only enhance your understanding but also allow you to speak confidently about how you can apply these methods during the interview.
+This will not only enhance your understanding but also allow you to speak confidently about your approach during interviews.

 ✨Tip Number 2